qmorrissmu/SMU-projects/C++/General Projects/README.md

 # General Projects

 ### MorrisQp1
-This project is a simple vending machine that allows a user to input money, get items, and receive change.
+This program is a simple vending machine that allows a user to input money, get items, and receive change.

+### MorrisQp2
+This is very similar to MorrisQp1 but makes uses of functions to make the program more modular.